 In case my Instagram and the occasional cat presence on Fashion Bulb’s videos are not a dead giveaway, I love cats.
-So I decided to indulge the cat lover in me and work on some DIY cat furniture ideas.
+I even have an online store exclusively for cat lovers – purrsandwhiskers.com – where you can find adorable cat themed accessories, decor and gifts for cat people.
+I decided to indulge the cat lover in me and work on some DIY cat furniture ideas.
 I have two kitties, Nemo and Nala, and, just like most of our four-legged friends, they love to snuggle.
 Making a cat bed seemed to be the most useful DIY cat furniture for them given their love for soft blankets and cat naps.
 The DIY cat bed was a success, so today I want to share with you a short how-to for making one yourself.

 First, let’s cover the materials you’ll need – an old fleece blanket, a cardboard box, rope, drawer liner and hot glue.
 I already had all this stuff at home, so this DIY cat furniture project saved me from the sticker shock I get at Pet Smart on a regular basis.
 However, if you are missing some of the materials, I included links at the end of the post.